andrew/ultimate-awesome/README.md

 - [awesome-Char](https://github.com/megatontech/awesome-Char) - 仓颉语言优秀项目.
 - [awesome-laravel-framework](https://github.com/meSingh/awesome-laravel-framework) - 😎 📦 📄 A curated list of awesome packages, tutorials and other cool resources for Laravel.
 - [awesome-ai-llm-development](https://github.com/milutinke/awesome-ai-llm-development) - A curated collection of practical resources for learning and building Generative AI applications with Large Language Models (LLMs).
 Perfect for beginners and experts alike, focusing on hands-on development over theory. 🚀.
+- [awesome-gitfather](https://github.com/mkloubert/awesome-gitfather) - A curated list of awesome and amazing things The GitFather and his friends did, still do and will do as well.
 - [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-micro-frontends](https://github.com/mpankajarun/awesome-micro-frontends) - A list of resources for micro-frontends.
 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.